davidscarth/edge-ai-study/RASPI5.md

     * **Scoring:** Pass/Fail.
 Does the code run correctly?

 ## Results
 Lets see how they did.
+In order to preserve sanity, we're gonna place the cutoff at 2.0 tok/s and eliminate models that benchmarked slower than that.
 ✅❌❓
 ### Tier 1 <= 2GB (~1B parameters)
 | Model Name | Test 1 | Test 2 | Test 3 | Test 4 | Test 5 | Test 6 | Test 7 | Test 8 | Test 9 |